 What is a balloon payment?

-Our sales team are experts on finance lease so they’ll be able to answer any further questions you may have.
-We have other van leasing options if finance lease isn’t for you.
+Our sales team are experts on the finance lease, so they’ll be able to answer any further questions you may have.
+And of course, we have other van leasing options if a finance lease isn’t for you.

 - Brand new vehicle

 - Accurate monthly budgeting with fixed monthly payments

 - Option of a balloon payment to lower monthly payments

 - Tax can be reclaimed on commercial vehicles* by VAT-registered businesses

 - You can keep most of the equity following the sale of the vehicle at the end of your contract